If you think the Clones on Star Wars were a threat, just wait until you hear about Asian clams.

 Because of their small size, they are even ruining cement when they are mixed into batches instead of gravel.

-Part of their success may be due to the fact that some species are hermaphrodites–they have both male and female organs.
-That means they can reproduce by themselves.
+Part of their success may be due to the fact that some species are hermaphroditic, they have reproductive organs associated with both sexes.
+For these clams, that means they can reproduce by themselves.